A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Bijoux Indiscrets MAZE box and interior packaging

-Every MAZE product is made of certified vegan polyurethane (PU) faux leather.
+Every Bijoux Indiscrets MAZE product is made of PETA-certified vegan polyurethane (PU) faux leather.
 PU leather is controversial because, though it is not made from animals, it is a type of plastic made from petrochemicals which have a terrible impact on the environment.

-However, Bijoux strives to be a socially and environmentally conscious company and use recycled materials that would otherwise have ended up in landfill.
-For ethical and environmental reasons I have adopted a personal policy against buying any items made from new PU leather.
-But, since this material was already out there in the world and would otherwise have gone to waste, I feel comfortable wearing the MAZE range.
+However, Bijoux Indiscrets’ MAZE range is made from recycled materials that would otherwise have ended up in landfill.
+For ethical and environmental reasons, I don’t usually buy new plastic-based faux leather items.
+But, since this material was already out there in the world and would otherwise have gone to waste, I feel comfortable wearing and recommending the MAZE range.

 Ultimately, like real leather, you’ll have to consider your personal values and make your own decisions when it comes to PU leather.